Cruinniú Lughnasa

 A five-day gathering grounded in ancestral knowledge, cultural repair, and the living, mythic land of northwest Donegal.
 This is not just a festival, but an invitation to remember, repair, and reclaim.

-Bringing together heritage knowledge tenders, language activists, song weavers, storytellers, and local community, we will explore how traditional Gaelic lifeways can nourish pathways of decolonisation, rewilding, and cultural and ecological regeneration.
+Bringing together culture tenders, tradition bearers, language activists, song weavers, storytellers, and local community, we will explore how traditional Gaelic lifeways can nourish pathways of decolonisation, rewilding, and cultural and ecological regeneration.

 Rooted on 43 upland acres stewarded by a seventh-generation farmer using regenerative agriculture practices, this gathering offers a space to unlearn separation, re-weave our relationship with land and culture, and dream into being new/old ways of living in right relation with the Earth.